adinata15/ip/docs/README.md

 Expected output:
 ```
-Okay!
-I've marked this task as done: Keep on going!
+Nice!
+I've marked this task as done:
-[T][V] Watch Crash Landing on You
+[done] Watch Crash Landing on You
 ```

 ### Deleting a task: `delete`